 The Mt.
-Lebanon School District ranked at the top of the state and region in the 2018 Niche Rankings.
-Niche ranks the District at #7 in the state.
-Mt.
-Lebanon High School was ranked #3 in the region and #11 out of 656 Best Public High Schools in Pennsylvania.
-The Mt.
-Lebanon School District and Mt.
-Lebanon High School received an A+ ranking.
+Lebanon School District ranked at the top of the state and region in the 2019 Niche Rankings.
+Niche ranks the District at #3 in the state and # 1 in the region; Mt.
+Lebanon High School was ranked #3 in the region and #11 out of 662 Best Public High Schools in Pennsylvania.